 Now I don’t know about you, but I love having a wee sociable drink at the weekend, even if we are not going out.
 A chilled cider or a long, cold gin is something that I really look forward to at the weekend and I rarely stop at one!

 I have never been tempted to go shopping after a boozy lunch, but how tempting can it be when you are at home with the whole shopping world at your fingertips?
 The combo of alcohol, social media and the web are not a great one for sticking to a budget.

 A guy I know recently woke up after a night on the beer with his pal, to discover that he had booked a holiday to Ibiza, complete with foam party, drinks package in a nightclub and a booze crusie!
 Would he have booked it sober?
 Probably not!
 Would he have booked it if he had to wait until Monday morning to go to a travel agents?
 I doubt it.
 Would he have booked it if he hadn’t seen pictures of another group of mates on a lad’s holiday?
 Probably not!

 It is really easy to make poor spending decisions when you are sitting at home, having a quiet drink and getting bombarded with adverts.

 How often do you notice now that adverts pop up for the very thing that you were looking at earlier in the day?
 I will bet it is pretty often!
 Social media and the web are a marketeers dream.
-They can track every move that we make, see what we have been looking at, then set up their adverts to pop into our newsfeed on a regular basis.
+They track every move we make, see what we have been looking at, then set up adverts to pop into our newsfeed on a regular basis.
 This Elvis and Kresse bag keeps popping up just now on my news feed – I LOVE it, but haven’t quite plucked up the courage to spend that much on it yet.

 However, if I was a bit less disciplined, I might well have caved in by now, because I literally see adverts for it every day on Facebook.
 The temptation of this is often too much for all of the above reasons, and we end up spending money that we don’t really mean to spend.